sosuisen/git-documentdb/docs-api/git-documentdb.remoteoptions.md

 - interval: Synchronization interval (milliseconds)

 - retry: Number of network retries.
-Retry does not occurred if retry is 0.
+Retry does not occur if retry is 0.

 - retryInterval: Retry interval (milliseconds)